Bohring-Opitz Syndrome Awareness Day

 •Visit children’s hospitals and pass out Bohring-Opitz Syndrome flyers.
 Ask staff to post them around the hospital or leave them in waiting rooms.

 • On social media, share, share, and share information about Bohring-Opitz Syndrome!
+Ask your friends, families, and community to take a photo with our We Are Stronger Together flyer.
 Use the hashtag #BOSStrongerTogether and #BOSaware.

 •Join our BOS Awareness Day Facebook Event!

 The BOS Foundation would love to support your efforts by sending you BOS key features document and awareness baggies.
 Please contact email@example.com to request these items, and thank you for playing an important role in raising awareness.